joecaro/lorcana/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

-##Acknowledgements
+## Acknowledgements
 Inspired by the game Lorcana.
 Thanks to the open-source community for various libraries and tools used in this project.

 - [react-mtg-card](https://github.com/germanyn/reactjs-mtg-card) for early designs and inspiration for the card maker
 - [shadcn ui](https://github.com/shadcn-ui/ui)

-Enjoy building and playing Lorcanito!
+Enjoy building and playing Lorcana!